pahuber/PHRINGE/docs/usage.rst

 Spectrum Context File
 ~~~~~~~~~~~~~~~~~~~~~

 The spectrum context file is a YAML file that contains important context information about the input planet spectrum.
+See :ref:`user documentation <spectrum_context>` for more information.

 A typical spectrum context file looks like this:

 .. include:: _static/spectrum_context.yaml